igrishaev/pg2/docs/prepared-statement-cache.md

 []
 ~~~

 We don't have any.
-But as soon as we execute a query, its prepared statement
+But if we `execute` something , a prepared statement will
-takes place in the `pg_prepared_statements` view:
+take place in the `pg_prepared_statements` view:

 ~~~clojure
 (pg/execute conn "select $1::int as num" {:params [1]})